QuantConnect/Lean/readme.md

 * [Pycharm](.idea/readme.md)

-To install locally, download the zip file with the [latest master](https://github.com/QuantConnect/Lean/archive/master.zip) and unzip it to your favourite location.
+To install locally, download the zip file with the [latest master](https://github.com/QuantConnect/Lean/archive/master.zip) and unzip it to your favorite location.
 Alternatively, install [Git](https://git-scm.com/downloads) and clone the repo:

 ```
 git clone https://github.com/QuantConnect/Lean.git